 Are you planning to use a breast pump?
 Take a moment to use this flange size calculator and find the diameter of your perfect flange.
-By using the correct size flange you avoid numerous complications, such as pain, abrasions, and discomfort, while pumping breast milk.
+By using the correct size flange, you avoid numerous complications, such as pain, abrasions, and discomfort, while pumping breast milk.
 In the following article, there is information on the nipple size measurement technique, breast pump flange size differences, and the uses of a breast pump flange.

 Breast pump flange purpose

-The breast pump flange is funnel-shaped piece of plastic that is placed onto your nipple during pumping.
+The breast pump flange is a funnel-shaped piece of plastic that is placed onto your nipple during pumping.
 We also know it as a breast shield, and it allows a vacuum seal to be formed.
 This causes milk to be drawn from your breasts and delivered through the flange to the pump.

 With this flange size calculator, you can prevent these unwanted situations from happening.

 As we mentioned before, a correct breast pump flange fit allows milk to be easily pumped and prevents bruises, cuts, and other damage to the nipple.
 To measure your nipple, take a ruler or a measuring tape and check your nipple diameter (without the areola).

 A typical flange should be 3-4 millimeters larger than the nipple's diameter, and the average flange diameter is between 24 and 27 millimeters.
 However, due to the great variety of nipple sizes, you can find flanges measuring up to 40 millimeters on the market, so you should be able to find the best breast pump flange fit.